kimanikelly/contracts-api/README.md

 ## Summary

-The goal of this API was to bring modularity to the existing codebase and improve scalability between [contracts](https://github.com/kimanikelly/contracts), [@kimanikelly/core-contracts](https://www.npmjs.com/package/@kimanikelly/core-contracts), and future projects by returning the addresses, ABI, and Bytecode of the[Smart Contracts](https://github.com/kimanikelly/contracts/tree/main/contracts).
+The goal of this API was to bring modularity to the existing codebase and improve scalability between [contracts](https://github.com/kimanikelly/contracts), [@kimanikelly/core-contracts](https://www.npmjs.com/package/@kimanikelly/core-contracts), and future projects by returning the addresses, ABI, and Bytecode of the [Smart Contracts](https://github.com/kimanikelly/contracts/tree/main/contracts).

 ## Installation